tonywu70/5clickTemplates/RawANSYSCluster/Readme.md

 <b>Licensing</b>

 Currently the default settings point to an internal Microsoft ANSYS license that can only be used for benchmarking, performance testing, and other non-sales related activities.
 If you are using this as part of a sales process you will need to simply place the IP address of the ANSYS license server in as a parameter at deploy time.

+We have updated this to use a VPN, please contact tanewill@microsoft.com for information regarding how to use the ANSYS license.

 <b>Known Issues</b>